Poly-Friendly Christians?

 7. 7th Principle: Respect for the interdependent web of all existence of which we are a part...

-All this, especially the first 3 principles, sounds well in line with supporting people outside of the monogamist mainstream.
+All this, especially the first three principles, sounds well in line with supporting people outside of the monogamist mainstream.

 The article I posted above is annoying because it mentions walking into church as a triad or quad.
 Pfft.
-Most poly relationships are networks composed of Vs. Triads and quads are extremely rare, at least those that last longer than a few months to 2 years!
+Most poly relationships are networks composed of Vs. Triads and quads are extremely rare, at least those that last longer than a few months to a couple years!

 I did some research on poly-friendly churches a few years back - and posted a brief article here in the spirituality forum.
 There is a link earlier in this thread.